 More tips for your first marathon: anticipates any inclement weather, prepare everything in time the day before and don't leave things for the last minute (such as placing your number, preparing your supplies or preparing the clothes you are going to run in), go ahead and get your number (if it is the same day as the race), avoid stressful situations and use Vaseline sparingly for critical chafing points (armpits, groin...).

-Lastly, Don't worry if you can't sleep the night before (it is very common and does not only happen to beginner runners), since the important rest is a night's sleep 48 hours before.
+Lastly, Don't worry if you can't sleep the night before (it is something very common and it does not happen only to the corredores or corrednow beginners), since the important rest is night sleep 48 hours before.

 10. Ask your "supporters" to wait for you after Km32.
 Up to Km25 the marathon is “easy”.
 From Km25 to Km32 you will face the hardest part on a physical level.
 From Km32 onwards the countdown and the psychological marathon begin.
 If you have supporters individuals (family, friends, club mates...), ask them to be within the last 9-10 kilometers to give you the necessary moral support.
 The applause and encouragement from familiar faces along with the visualization of reaching the finish line will push you to success, for sure.